j0eyv/AVD-Uptime-Threshold/README.md

   - `Az.DesktopVirtualization`
   - `Az.Compute`
 - Sufficient permissions to manage VMs and session hosts in the specified resource group and host pool.

-## Customization

-- **Uptime Threshold:**
-  Change the value in the uptime check section to adjust how long a VM must be running before it is cycled.
-Default setting is 23 hours.

 ## Disclaimer